Davis Park, New York

 The United States Post Office at Davis Park (open July and August only) lies at approximately 40°41′04″N 73°00′15″W.

 To reach Davis Park, one must travel by boat.
 A ferry (seasonal, mid-March to end of November) is available which departs from Sandspit Park in Patchogue on the mainland of Long Island and travels approximately for 15–20 minutes across the Great South Bay.

 Davis Park has approximately 350 homes (130 in Ocean Ridge and 220 in Davis Park), one general store and grill, one restaurant and one bar.
 The restaurant and bar are the only ones on Fire Island with a clear view of the bay and the ocean.
 There is one unpaved road, commonly called the Burma Road, and wooden boardwalks.
 There are no cars (except for emergency, utility and construction vehicles and a very limited number of private vehicles, which are only allowed through a strict permit process regulated by the National Park Service).
 There are no street lights except in the marina area, resulting in fine night time star-gazing.
 There are, a Brookhaven town public marina, a (seasonally) lifeguarded section of beach and public restrooms and showers.

 Davis Park is protected by the all-volunteer Davis Park Fire Department and by Suffolk County Police.
 The non-for-profit Davis Park Medical Association owns a house, "Bedside Manor," on the dune in Ocean Ridge, which is rented in season to doctors and nurse practitioners at a below-market rate in exchange for their agreement to provide basic medical services through scheduled office hours and on-call availability.
 Bedside Manor is equipped with basic medical equipment and supplies.
 A helipad provides emergency evacuation capability.

 History

 The origins of Davis Park can be tracked back to the 1940s.
 It all started with Mr. Davis of Blue Point who owned a tract of land of Fire Island.
-When he passed away he left some of the land to his sons.
-One of those sons sold his share of the land to four friends (Lee Coffin, Ed Shembler, Joe Gerard, and Al Brown) who would later go on to build the Davis Park Casino.
+When he died he left some of the land to his sons.
+One of those sons sold his share of the land to four friends (Lee Coffin, Ed Sembler, Joe Gerard, and Al Brown) who would later go on to build the Davis Park Casino.
+The first letters of their first names were used to create the name of LEJA Beach.